myers-richard1/HeroChallenge/README.md

+# Hero Challenge
-# A simple SPA that uses https://akabab.github.io/superhero-api/ to display information about superheroes.
+A simple SPA that uses https://akabab.github.io/superhero-api/ to display information about superheroes.